-The estimated fair value of the \$125.0 million aggregate principal amount of the Notes was \$261.7 million as of June 30, 2015.
+The estimated fair value of the \$125.0 million aggregate principal amount of the Notes was \$187.8 million as of September 30, 2015.
 The Company estimated the fair value of the Notes by using a quoted market rate in an inactive market, which is classified as a Level 2 input.
-The carrying value of the Notes is \$84.6 million due to the bifurcation of the conversion feature of the Notes as described more fully in Note 7, "Borrowings."
+The carrying value of the Notes is \$86.6 million due to the bifurcation of the conversion feature of the Notes as described more fully in Note 7, "Borrowings."

-The estimated fair value and carrying value of the loans payable under the Loan Agreement with Hercules was \$40.6 million as of June 30, 2015.
-The Company estimated the fair value of the loans payable by using publically available information related to Hercules' portfolio of debt investments based on unobservable inputs, which is classified as a Level 3 input.
+The estimated fair value of the loans payable under the Loan Agreement with Hercules was \$40.6 million as of September 30, 2015.
+The Company estimated the fair value of the loans payable by using publicly available information related to Hercules' portfolio of debt investments based on unobservable inputs, which is classified as a Level 3 input.
+The carrying value of the loans payable was \$39.7 million as of September 30, 2015.